puppetlabs/puppet-docs/source/pe/3.0/install_upgrading.markdown

 - On AIX 5.3, as in PE 2.8.2, puppet agents still depend on readline-4-3.2 being installed.
 You can check the installed version of readline by running `rpm -q readline`.

 - On AIX 6.1 and 7.1, the default version of readline, 4-3.2, is insufficient.
-You need to replace it *before* upgrading by running rpm -e --nodeps readline rpm -Uvh readline-6.1-1.aix6.1.ppc.rpm
+You need to replace it *before* upgrading by running:

+        rpm -e --nodeps readline
+        rpm -Uvh readline-6.1-1.aix6.1.ppc.rpm

     If you see an error message after running this, you can disregard it.
 Readline-6 should be successfully installed and you can proceed with the upgrade (you can verify the installation with  `rpm -q readline`).

 Downloading PE
 -----